100000000x/website/_posts/2020-11-10-generate-django-secret-key.md

 ---

-Have you ever committed a Django project with `SECRET_KEY`?
+Have you ever pushed to the repository a Django project with `SECRET_KEY`?
 Ups, it happens to me very often.
 Don't worry.
 This can be easily fixed.

 The [`SECRET_KEY`](https://docs.djangoproject.com/en/3.1/ref/settings/#std:setting-SECRET_KEY) is used in Django for [cryptographic signing](https://docs.djangoproject.com/en/3.1/topics/signing/).
 It is used to generate tokens and hashes.
 If somebody will have your `SECRET_KEY` he can recreate your tokens.